Your Guide to Moving to Atlanta

 A bit further northeast from Chamblee is Norcross, another suburb of Atlanta growing in popularity.
 Norcross has its historic downtown as well, in addition to highly rated schools and parks.
 This dense suburban village has a population of 16, 369 — it’s seen a 148% increase in renters over the last five years.
 The average rent in the area is $1,089/mo.
 For home buyers, the median list price is $263,000.
 If you’re planning on commuting into the city proper, know that you can usually get downtown in less than 45 minutes, although that can increase during heavy traffic.

 Living in Atlanta, GA: The fun part

 For the sports fan

-Atlanta has everything a sports fan could ask for, with five professional sports franchises calling The Big Peach home, including major league soccer and women’s basketball.
+Atlanta has everything a sports fan could ask for, with five professional sports franchises calling the Peach State home, including major league soccer and women’s basketball.
 College sports are just as big, with Georgia State and Georgia Tech participating in NCAA Division 1 sports.
-The Atlanta Motor Speedway also fields several NASCAR and other racing events throughout the year.
+Atlanta Motor Speedway also fields several NASCAR and other racing events throughout the year.

 Atlanta’s pro teams include:

 - Atlanta United FC (soccer)